jedisct1/pingbar/HOMEBREW.md

 brew info pingbar
 ```

-## Why Local Formula Installation?
+## Why Local Cask Installation?

 This approach avoids the need to create and maintain a separate `homebrew-pingbar` tap repository.
-Users can install directly from the main PingBar repository using the included formula file.
+Users can install directly from the main PingBar repository using the included Cask file.

 Benefits:
 - ✅ Single repository to maintain
-- ✅ Formula stays in sync with source code
+- ✅ Cask stays in sync with source code
 - ✅ No separate tap repository needed
-- ✅ Still gets all Homebrew benefits (dependency management, uninstall, etc.)
-- ✅ Works around Homebrew's URL installation restrictions
+- ✅ Direct `/Applications` installation
+- ✅ Proper app bundle management
+- ✅ Clean uninstall with preferences cleanup

 ## Alternative: Create a Homebrew Tap

 If you prefer the traditional `brew tap` approach, you would need to:

 1. Create a separate `homebrew-pingbar` repository
-2. Copy the formula files to that repository
+2. Copy the Cask file to that repository
-3. Users could then run: `brew tap jedisct1/pingbar && brew install pingbar`
+3. Users could then run: `brew tap jedisct1/pingbar && brew install --cask pingbar`

-However, the local formula approach is simpler and equally effective.
+However, the local Cask approach is simpler and equally effective.